calcuis/goldfish/README.md

 # goldfish 🐠

 Goldfish is an advanced, evolving AI agent designed to learn from every interaction.
 Unlike traditional static agents, it builds a persistent understanding of your preferences, picks up new skills on the fly, and expands its capabilities through a modular ecosystem of tools and skills.
+Goldfish makes coding task handy, debugging easy, reviewing large codebase like eating a small piece of pizza.

 ![screenshot](https://raw.githubusercontent.com/calcuis/goldfish/master/demo.gif)